DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 ## 2. Exploratory Data Analysis on US Wildfires

-The python (pyspark) scripts for all the results in this exploratory data analysis are included in the jupyter notebook file named <a href="https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/2.%20Exploratory%20Data%20Analysis%20on%20US%20Wildfires/EDA%20on%201.88%20Million%20US%20Wildfires.ipynb" target="_blank" rel="noopener">EDA on 1.88 Million US Wildfires</a>, which is attached to this repo.
+The python (pyspark) scripts for all the results in this exploratory data analysis are included in the jupyter notebook file named <a href="https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/2.%20Exploratory%20Data%20Analysis%20on%20US%20Wildfires/EDA%20on%201.88%20Million%20US%20Wildfires.ipynb" target="_blank" rel="noopener">EDA on 1.88 Million US Wildfires</a>.

 # Table of content